-56. Cost of medical benefits for retired employees who have not reached the age of 55 and who were employed a combination of less than 25 years in a New Jersey public school, a New Jersey public agency or a New Jersey approved private school for the disabled and have less than 10 years of service in an approved private school for the disabled;
+56. Cost of medical benefits for retired employees who have not reached the age of 55 and who were employed a combination of less than 25 years in a New Jersey public school, a New Jersey public agency or a New Jersey approved private school for students with disabilities and have less than 10 years of service in an approved private school for students with disabilities;

 57. Costs of salaries and fringe benefits of unrecognized position titles that are not properly approved in accordance with N.J.A.C.
-6:11-3.3(b);
+6A:9-5.5;